ethereum/EIPs/EIPS/eip-draft-contract-ownership-via-DoH.md

 The owner of a domain name MUST create a TXT record in their DNS settings that serves as a pointer to all relevant smart contracts they wish to associate with their domain.

 [TXT records](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3.14) are not intended (nor permitted by most DNS servers) to store large amounts of data.
-Every DNS provider has their own vendor-specific character limits (see [Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html#TXTformat-limits) and [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/10058/10/namecheap-dns-limits/#:~:text=For%20TXT%20records%2C%20the%20limit,dots%2C%20for%20example%2C%201.2.) for typical limits).
+Every DNS provider has their own vendor-specific character limits.
 However, an EVM-compatible address string is 42 characters, so most DNS providers will allow for dozens of contract addresses to be stored under a single record.

 The TXT record MUST adhere to the following schema:

 - `HOST`: EIPXXXX.`chain_id`-`record_number`._domaincontracts
 - `VALUE`: \<integer number of TXT records referencing smart contract addresses on this domain\>,\<address 1\>,\<address 2\>,...

-This `HOST` naming scheme is designed to mimic the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail#Verification) naming convention.
+This `HOST` naming scheme is designed to mimic the [DKIM](https://datatracker.ietf.org/doc/html/rfc6376) naming convention.
 Additionally, this naming scheme makes it simple to programmatically ascertain if any smart contracts are associated with the domain on a given blockchain network.
 Prepending with "EIPXXXX" (XXXX to be replaced with assigned number) will prevent naming collisions.
 The value of `chain_id` is simply the integer associated with the target network (i.e. `1` for Ethereum mainnet or `42` for Polygon).
 The `record_number` acts as a page number to allow for multiple TXT records to be created if the quantity of referenced contracts cannot fit in a single record.
 Additionally, `record_number` is used in conjunction with the first integer given in the `VALUE` field which denotes the total number of relevant TXT records.
 So, a typical `HOST`  might be: `EIPXXXX.1-1._domainContracts`, `EIPXXXX.1-2._domaincontracts`, etc.

-It is RECOMMENDED that EVM address strings adhere to [EIP-1191](https://eips.ethereum.org/EIPS/eip-1191) so that the browser client can checksum the validity of the address and its target network before making an RPC call.
+It is RECOMMENDED that EVM address strings adhere to [ERC-1191](./eip-1191.md) so that the browser client can checksum the validity of the address and its target network before making an RPC call.

-A user can check the propagation of their TXT record from the browser console with [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch):
+A user can check the propagation of their TXT record from the browser console with `fetch`:

 ```
 await fetch("https://cloudflare-dns.com/dns-query?name=EIPXXXX.1-1._domaincontracts.example.com&type=TXT", {